Graham277/NewDozer/README.md

 The bot takes the following command-line parameter(s):
 * `--disable-attendance`: disable all attendance features.
 The server will not be started and the OAuth tokens will not be used/verified.
+* `--import-secrets`: Import the secrets from `secrets.json` into the keyring.
+  The program will immediately terminate after success/failure. **Always secure the tokens**, do not leave an unsecured copy on the server (keep an encrypted copy on a different host).
+Must not be specified with `--disable-attendance`.

 Launch `main.py` with `python3` to run the app.